AriFordsham/GHCWiki/magical-reflection-support.md

 ### Specialization concerns

-I've found an approach that seems to get the inlining I want in userspace, by changing `Magic`, but I'm not confident it's safe:
+I've found an approach that seems to get the inlining I want in userspace, by changing `Magic`, but I'm not confident it's safe.
+Also, it works in GHC 7.8, but is rejected by the type checker in 8.0.1.

 ```
 typefamilySkolem::*wherenewtypeMagic a r =Magic(ReifiesSkolem a =>TaggedSkolem r)